ctrlplusb/react-universally/README.md

 git remote rename origin upstream

 # I would then recommend creating a hosted repository for your
-# project (e.g. on github, or a free private on bitbucket)
+# project.

-# Then add your newly created repository as the "origin"
+# Then add your newly created repository as the new "origin"
-# remote like so: (for example, you need to put in the proper url)
+git remote add origin https://github.com/my-github-username/my-project

-git remote add origin ssh://git@bitbucket.org/Kimel1/my-project.git
+# Then push the master branch.
+This will also bind it to new

-# Then push the master branch content to the new "origin" remote
+# "origin" remote.
 git push -u origin master

 # You can now code/commit/push to origin as normal.